danielobare/intelligenc3org/README.md

 I however experienced issues working with webpacker to get my front end working.
 Difficulties in unmet dependencies with miniset that could not be fixed without interfering with other working parts.
 I resorted to a simple react app that I have added in the folder 'front end'

+I chose the webpacker way for my front end but since it is not supported anymore since the start of 2022, dependency issues arose.
+Was stuck trying to solve the issue and in the end opted for a standalone react app (that I have not fully implemented. it only has the homepage, some routes and a form.)

 * System dependencies

 * Configuration